SoftwareAG/c8y-docs/content/concepts/platform-sla.md

 3. Caused by Customer’s use of services, hardware, or software not provided by Provider which affect the availability of the service; or
-4. Caused by your use of services other than expressly authorized by, and in accordance with, the terms of the Agreement and the Order Form or Customer’s use of the services after we advised you to modify your use of the service, if you did not modify your use as advised.
+4. Caused by your use of services other than expressly authorized by, and in accordance with, the terms of the Agreement and the order form or Customer’s use of the services after we advised you to modify your use of the service, if you did not modify your use as advised.

 #### Exclusive remedy